Probely/farcaster-onprem-agent/packer/README.md

-# Remote Agent Packer Templates
+# On-premises Agent Packer Templates

 The "On-premises Agent" is a component of the Probely Farcaster infrastructure.
 It allows Probely's cloud-based scanners to find vulnerabilities on customer on-premises applications.